 To instill the practice of mission-based decision-making in all of our leaders, we have established an educational program consisting of 13 video segments.
 The program underscores for leaders how important their decisions are to assure the future of our organization and the Catholic health ministry.

 Agents, Vendors, Contractors Notice

-Mercy Health has a longstanding, effective Corporate Responsibility Program that sustains our culture of "doing the right thing."
+Mercy Health has a longstanding, effective Compliance Program that sustains our culture of "doing the right thing."
 Our program includes standards and procedures; dedicated compliance staff; education; communications methods to encourage reports of concerns; investigations into concerns; monitoring and auditing for compliance and accuracy; accountability and corrective action when we detect an error; and ongoing training on new laws, regulations and rules.

 We have also established provisions for preventing fraud and abuse and are required to communicate those provisions to our vendors and contractors.
 As a continuing condition of doing business with Mercy Health, our vendors and contractors must review and agree to abide by these provisions and our Code of Conduct.

 The Notice to Agents statements posted below explain Mercy Health's fraud and abuse prevention provisions.
 We have posted statements for each of the states in which our facilities are located because each statement references state-specific regulations.Notice to Agents, Vendors and Contractors